 The Memorial Service not only pays tribute to fallen Irish-American Law Enforcement Officers but all officers that have made the ultimate sacrifice.
 Over the years, Members of Congress, Chiefs of Police, as well as local, state and Federal leaders have been in attendance.
 The service has also received nationwide media attention by being featured on a special edition of “America Most Wanted” hosted by John Walsh.

 The National Conference of Law Enforcement Emerald Societies (NCLEES) which sponsors the Memorial March and Service was started in 1995.
-Lt.
-Michael Newton is the current President of NCLEES, is a thirty-nine year veteran of the Baltimore City Police Department and is currently assigned as a Shift Commander of the Homicide Unit.
-NCLEES has over seventy chapters comprised of law enforcement and firefighters from around the country.
+Captain Robert Kearns, the current National President of NCLEES is a 34 year veteran of the Jersey City Police Department.
+NCLEES has over eighty-eight chapters comprised of law enforcement and firefighters from around the country.
 NCLEES also has chapters in Canada and United Kingdom.

-For further information, please go to the website at: NCLEES @org
+For further information and a march application, please go to the website at: NCLEES @org (Deadline:10/1/21)

 For further information regarding the Memorial March and Service contact;